Ilgrim/From-Kibana-to-PDF/README.md

 ```
 <br>

-Now, we need to create an HTML page in which include the Kibana iframe, and then parse it with wkhtmltopdf.
+Now, we need to create an HTML page in which including the Kibana iframe and then parse it with wkhtmltopdf.
 Is important to edit the iframe syntax including a static with, a static height and removing the iframe border.
 For example:
 `<iframe style="border:none; width:1200px; height:800px;" ...`.
-Go to your webserver root directory and create a `kibana.html` that contains:
+Go to your web server root directory and create a `kibana.html` like this:

 ```bash
 $ cd /var/www/html
 $ nano -w kibana.html